DomFord/domford.net/content/publication/ford-mytholudics-2022/index.md

 ---
-title: 'Mytholudics: understanding games as/through myth'
+title: "Mytholudics: Understanding games as/through myth"
 authors:
-- Dom Ford
+- admin
-date: '2022-11-01'
+date: "2022-11-01"
-publishDate: '2023-12-27T10:12:57.036704Z'
+publishDate: "2023-12-27T10:12:57.036704Z"
-publication_types:
+publication_types: ["thesis"]
-- thesis
-abstract: 'This dissertation outlines a mythological framework for understanding how games produce meaning.
+abstract: This dissertation outlines a mythological framework for understanding how games produce meaning.
 The central question is: how does a mythological approach help to understand the way games make meaning?
 I first theorise mythology as it applies to games and play.
 This is expressed through a cycle showing how mythology